Identify your telescopic legs

 Telescopic legs with fork-end fittings, also available in two variants, follow the same placement principle as described above.
 However, these leg pairs are exclusively used for our outlaying frames.

-A telescopic leg consists of two tubes: a thicker one, always 35mm in diameter, and a thinner one, 30mm in diameter.
+A telescopic leg consists of two tubes: a thicker one, always 35mm in outer diameter, and a thinner one, 30mm in outer diameter.
 The thinner tube slides into the thicker one.
-The fittings shown in the image above are attached to one end of the thinner tube.
+The fittings shown in the image above are attached to the bottom tube end of the thinner tube.

 In the table you are about to download, there are two important columns to understand.
 The first column describes the total individual length of each tube that makes up a leg pair.